 Fields of Study

 Theory and Methods (T/M) courses address theory in two senses of the term.
 One examines questions that have dominated political debates for centuries and the leading thinkers who have studied these questions.
 The other type of theory offers ways of explaining and understanding political events.
 Methods courses develop the skills needed to test these suggested explanations as well as to study the topics covered in the other subfields.
-A list of approved courses for the theory and methods requirement is available in Appendix I.

 American Studies (AS) courses cover politics in the United States, including institutions such as the Congress and the Presidency, types of political behavior such as voting behavior, issues relevant to local, state, and national government, the legal system including constitutional law, as well as public administration and policy.
-Courses approved for use towards the American studies requirement are listed in Appendix I.

 Brief course descriptions and archived syllabi are searchable online at the UGA Bulletin under the “courses” tab.

 Course Descriptions and Honors Options

 Brief course descriptions and syllabi for POLS classes, as well as other SPIA classes, are available and searchable through the online UGA Bulletin under the “courses” tab.